 The Molo Beverello is located opposite the Maschio Angioino, and the Calata di Massa is located about a kilometer to the east (to the left, facing the sea).
-There is a free shuttle between the two ports.
+The Alibus bus that runs from the Naples airport stops at both ports.

 From Molo Beverello, all high speed ferries depart; from Calata di Massa, instead, ferries and slow ferries depart, the only ferries which transport motor vehicles.

 High speed ferries are faster and more expensive than ferries and slow ferries.
 The ticket for the high speed ferry from Naples to Capri costs around €19, while tickets for the ferry and slow ferry cost around €15.